logsquaredn/valheim-instant-rest/README.md

 # Valheim Instant Rest

-A Valheim mod that causes player to instant obtain rested bonus
+A Valheim mod that causes the player to instantly obtain rested bonus

 ## current features
 1. Instant rest